denisurusov/omcmeta/docs/components.md

 	 - Waiting to see what happens
  - Component manifesto
 	 - Name
-	 - What
-	 - Who is it
+	 - What purpose does it serve
- - Purpose
+ - Type
 	 - BAU
 	 - R&D
 	 - Strategy